How Shaving My Hair Elevated My Confidence

 Blue Curly Tapered Frohawk:

-Towards the end of 2021, I dyed my real hair blue because it’s my favorite color, but I also wanted something fun that would stand out.
-My hair was still in its naturally curly state and I loved doing wash-and-gos and twists to really make my new hair color pop.
+Towards the end of 2021, I dyed my real hair blue because it’s my favourite colour, but I also wanted something fun that would stand out.
+My hair was still in its naturally curly state and I loved doing wash-and-gos and twists to really make my new hair colour pop.
 With this style, I opted for a more tapered look on the sides and back of my hair because of breakage.
 It was easier for my hair to be around the same length and texture.
-I didn’t go back to the salon to touch up the color and roots, but I was able to start a hair care routine and manage my hair better than before.
+I didn’t go back to the salon to touch up the colour and roots, but I was able to start a hair care routine and manage my hair better than before.

 Advertisement